History of Libya under Muammar Gaddafi: Wars against Chad and Egypt

 As early as 1969, Gaddafi waged a campaign against Chad.
 Scholar Gerard Prunier claims part of his hostility was apparently because Chadian President François Tombalbaye was Christian.
 Libya was also involved in a sometimes violent territorial dispute with neighbouring Chad over the Aouzou Strip, which Libya occupied in 1973.
 This dispute eventually led to the Libyan invasion of Chad.
 The prolonged foray of Libyan troops into the Aozou Strip in northern Chad, was finally repulsed in 1987, when extensive US and French help to Chadian rebel forces and the government headed by former Defence Minister Hissein Habré finally led to a Chadian victory in the so-called Toyota War.
 The conflict ended in a ceasefire in 1987.
 After a judgement of the International Court of Justice on 13 February 1994, Libya withdrew troops from Chad the same year and the dispute was settled.
 Libyans heavily opposed this war considering the fact that thousands of high schoolers were taken out of their schools and were forced into battle by the Gaddafi regime.
-This left many families confused and worried about their kids who did not return home from school.
+This left families confused and worried about their kids who did not return home from school.

-In 1977, Gaddafi dispatched his military across the border to Egypt, but Egyptian forces fought back in the Egyptian–Libyan War.
-Both nations agreed to a ceasefire under the mediation of the President of Algeria Houari Boumediène.